 An Exhibit of Diversity, Community, Humanity and Environment

-BACKGROUNDArt has been my lens to focus on and investigate aspects of the world that interest me.
+Art has been my lens to focus on and investigate aspects of the world that interest me.
 When making my initial career decision, I knew what I wanted most at that time was to understand how things worked and how they were made.
 That curiosity led me to the functional art & design curriculum and the creation of objects which involved fabrication and casting Metals, also textiles, ceramics, glass, wood and the world of tools, machinery and production processes.
-My Fine Arts background from WSU in Detroit integrated Western and Asian Art and History resulting in a strong preference for Asian art principles and architecture.
-My MA in Design from UC Berkeley and the California environment ecouraged exploration, a more global view of the world and more time in nature.
+My Fine Arts background from WSU in Detroit integrated Western and Asian Art and History resulting in a strong preference for Asian art principles and architecture which eventually led to the recent creation of a Japanese Teahouse and Garden.
+My MA in Design from UC Berkeley and the California environment encouraged exploration, a more global view of the world and more time in nature.

 One example of artistic exploration is a group of Landscape Paintings, where I wanted to express the wonder felt when a beautiful image was seen, capturing the memory.
 A precise rendering would not have had all the emotion and accumulated experiences brought to that original moment.
 Memories are really a shorthand, abbreviated information, with heightened intensity of color and emotion.
 So perhaps by using an abstract style, juxtaposing certain colors and pushing them to a certain intensity I could recreate the vibration of that first flash of awareness and pleasure.
 Was that the result?
 I think so.
 They were certainly spirit lifting to see!

 This portrait project began by chance with Ed Moses' portrait.
 Telling the story of his work in fusion made sense of the nebula in the background.
 And while developing the composition in Photoshop, I made his layer translucent over the nebula layer in the background.
 While inspecting it, I zoomed into his eyes at high magnification and was struck by the sight of the stars coming through his eyes from the background.